kidsil/shishkebab/README.md

 * init_db.php (optional) - add some dummy data, should be called directly (localhost.../init.php)
 * message.php - this is the endpoint for inserting data to the DB make sure the JSON data is sent inside the `data` variable, I'm assuming the JSON data is valid for performance's sake *(since it's being sent from CurrencyFair, I know it's a trusted source ;) )*
+* controllers/ views/ - super simple (and not really with a routing option as of yet) implementation of the VC part of an MVC.
+* index.php - Message Frontend - sortable paginated table + highcharts graphs (some info about stuff...)